Past projects from HDSC faculty and staff in the following areas:

 Years: 2019

-The aim of this project is to determine the feasibility and efficacy of decision aids (DAs) in the field of Urogynecology.
-More specifically, the goal of this project is to determine if DA’s can increase patient knowledge regarding their diagnosed condition, increase patient confidence in their treatment decisions, and fit into the workflow of a Urogynecology clinic.
+This study aimed to determine the feasibility and efficacy of decision aids (DAs) in the field of Urogynecology.
+More specifically, the goal was to determine if DA’s can increase patient knowledge regarding their diagnosed condition, increase patient confidence in their treatment decisions, and fit into the workflow of a Urogynecology clinic.

-Comparative Effectiveness of Decision Aids for Hip and Knee Osteoarthritis
+Comparative Effectiveness of Decision Aids for Hip and Knee Osteoarthritis: DECIDE-OA

 Years: 2016-2018

-Our PCORI funded study titled “Comparative Effectiveness of Decision Support Tools for Total Joint Replacement” is a three-year grant.
-We planned to enroll more than 1100 patients in this multi-site trial.
-Patients coming to see a participating orthopedic surgeon for hip or knee osteoarthritis were randomly assigned to receive one of two different decision aids.
-We also randomized surgeons to receive a short report about their patients’ goals and treatment preferences or not.
-We hope to learn more about how the decision aid format can influence decision making and health outcomes.
-Furthermore, we are eager to explore if formally delivering patient preferences to surgeons helps improve the accuracy of preference diagnosis.
+This PCORI funded, multi-site study, was a three-year grant.
+Patients visiting a participating orthopedic surgeon for hip or knee osteoarthritis were randomly assigned to receive one of two different decision aids.
+Surgeons were also randomized to receive a short report about their patients’ goals and treatment preferences or not.
+The goal was to learn more about how the decision aid format can influence decision making and health outcomes.
+Furthermore, we were eager to explore if formally delivering patient preferences to surgeons helps improve the accuracy of preference diagnosis.
+The short summary can be found here.

 Funding from Patient-Centered Outcomes Research Institute (PCORI)